amathsow/amathsow.github.io/_pages/home.md

   the University of Alberta a member of the Intelligent Robot Learning Laboratory.
 ---

-After graduating with a degree in Electronic and Telecommunications Engineering, I worked for 3 years part time  as a 2G and 3G radio engineer at Huawei
+After graduated in Electronic and Telecommunications Engineering, I worked for 3 years part time  as a 3G and 4G radio engineer at Huawei
 Techologies.
 At the same time, I was involved in entrepreneurship, which allowed me to set up two startups in the field of health (www.karangue.com) and in agriculture (www.bayseddo.com).
 During this entrepreneurial period I had won a lot of prizes:

 _ codecamp emerginov 2016